What is a Chamber ribbon cutting?

 Because your ribbon cutting is your event, there are no set rules.
 To make your event successful, carefully consider the following:

-- Schedule your event using the online reservation form (coming soon!
-Click here to download our current form) at least two weeks in advance.
+- Schedule your event using our Ribbon Cutting Reservaton Form at least two weeks in advance.
 Tuesdays, Wednesdays, and Thursdays are usually best days during the week for business people, not earlier than 8:00 a.m. and avoiding later evening functions unless this is the type business you have.
 We’re sorry; the Chamber cannot assist with ribbon cuttings on weekends and holidays.

 - Determine who will cut the ribbon.
 The owners or top executives most frequently do the honors, but each business is different and can pick whomever they like.